rubiojr/rma/README.md

 A GPX should also contain a list of tracks.
 Each track should contain a list of segments and each segment a list of points.
 ```

-Claude 3.7 was able to generate a module like https://github.com/rubiojr/gpx-risor, that required only some small tweaks to build and work.
+Claude 3.7 was able to generate a Risor module and documentation like https://github.com/rubiojr/gpx-risor, that required only some small tweaks to build and work.